How to Transfer an Amazon FBA Account Correctly

 - Be prepared for Amazon to verify your claim through additional documents like licenses.

-Sample Scenario 1: From Partnership To Solo Management
+Scenario 1: From Partnership to Solo Management

 You launched your Amazon business venture with a partner, but things have changed.
 You’re now the sole operator, but your Amazon Seller Central account still reflects your former partnership.